mdogancay/tutorial-server/README.md

 # Tutorial-server

 `tutorial-server` Great tool to download, serve and control Youtube tutorials locally.
+I developed this software for my own needs, but I wanted to share it with those who need it like me.

 Original Author Credit: Sumit Chawla, David Dombrowsky